reflextoogood/Media-Player-using-Flutter/README.md

 # Media-Player-using-Flutter
-Its a basic Media player app which I have created using flutter that can play any audio, video file provided within the app.
+It is a Media player app which I have created using flutter that can play any audio, video file provided within the app.